Last updated on November 30, 2023

 How to Get Shock Lands (and Other Options)

-Now, getting your hands on shock lands.
-Obviously if you're playing MTG Arena, your only options are to either buy Ravnica Allegiance and Guilds of Ravnica packs and hope you get lucky or craft the duals with wildcards.
+Now, to get your hands on shock lands.
+If you're playing MTG Arena, your only options are to either buy Ravnica Allegiance and Guilds of Ravnica packs and hope you get lucky or craft the duals with wildcards.

 When it comes to paper Magic, you've got more choices.
-You could buy packs or other MTG card products, buy the shock lands individually from whatever set you prefer, or pick alternative lands that you can't get in Arena to go after.
+You could buy singles, packs, or other MTG card products, like the Ravnica: Clue Edition which includes a shock land as a box topper.

 Cracking Packs

-As it stands right now, it’s incredibly unlikely that we’ll see shock lands reprinted this year.
-All 10 of them are currently Standard legal, and they won’t be out until the end of the year around October.
-When it comes to next year, though, who knows!
+It’s incredibly unlikely that we’ll see shock lands again soon after Ravnica Remastered.
+None of the 10 of them are legal in the current Standard rotation.
+When it comes to next year, though, who knows?
 The best that we can do is take a look at their history of reprints and take a guess at when the next time we’ll see them could be.

 We’ll stick to main sets just for the sake of simplicity, which leaves us with:

-If we go by the pattern we see here, we won’t see the shock lands reprinted for at least another five years.
-When we do, though, they’ll either be reprinted in full twice within the same (unofficial) block, or they’ll be split up and reprinted over the course of two or three sets.
+If we go by the pattern we see here, we won’t see the shock lands reprinted for another five years.

 Cheaper Alternatives

 Shock lands tend to be on the expensive side, but there’s a reason for that.
-It really comes down to supply and demand, and people really favor these duals which ups the demand while supply stays stagnant until they’re reprinted again.
+It really comes down to supply and demand, and people really favor these duals which ups the demand.

 Checklands are a decent alternative as well, though you need to make sure you’ve got enough basics in your deck to make them useful.
 These go for between $3 to $6 depending on which color pair you’re looking to snag, but they’re all cheaper than shock lands.